 What is a new build?

-A new build is generally considered a home that's brand new and has never been lived in.
+A new build is often considered a home that's brand new and no one has ever lived in.

-Nationwide defines a new build as a home that’s been built, converted or refurbished within the past 2 years.¹
+Nationwide defines a new build as a home that's been built, converted or refurbished in the past 2 years.¹

-Clydesdale Bank includes any property not previously occupied, and any property being sold or marketed by the builder or developer.²
+Clydesdale Bank includes any property that has not been lived in before.
+And any property that's being sold or marketed by the builder or developer.²

-New build homes can be bought “off plan”.
-This means buying a property before it's been built.
+You can buy new build homes “off plan”.
+This means buying a property before it's built.